-The world of laser corrective eye surgery has taken is about to take another step forward.
+The world of laser corrective eye surgery has taken another step forward.
 In the fall of 2016, the FDA approved the ReLEx SMILE (Refractive Lenticule Extraction, Small Incision Lenticule Extraction) technique for myopia (near-sightedness) using the Zeiss Visumax femtosecond laser.

 First generation laser surgery was called PRK (photorefractive keratectomy) and is still in use today, comprising 10-20% of laser corrective eye surgery in the United States.
 In this technique, the surface covering of the cornea (epithelium) is removed and the laser is applied directly to the surface of the cornea.
 This is a very safe technique but requires longer healing.
 Patients wear a bandage contact lens for 5-6 days and nights and then go through a 3-4 week visual recovery.
 This technique is still preferred in cases of thin corneas, irregular corneas, and some higher prescriptions.

 Second generation laser surgery is called LASIK (laser in situ keratomiluesis).
 This is the most common form of laser vision correction.
 It involves using two steps to correct vision.
 First, a cornea flap is made at the surface of the cornea using a laser (all laser LASIK, intraLASIK) or a microkeratome (razor blade).
 Second, the flap is rotated back and the second laser (excimer laser) is then used on the exposed undersurface.
 Finally, the flap is rotated back down into position.
 This allows for dramatic, rapid visual recovery.